tthanh183/java-backend/java-core/_03_OOP/05_This.md

 ```
 > [!NOTE]
 > The `this()` method must be the first statement in the constructor.
-3. **Calling methods of the current classs**
+3. **Calling methods of the current class**

-You can use the this keyword to call methods of the current class.
+You can use the `this` keyword to call methods of the current class.
 If you don't use this, the compiler will automatically add the this keyword when calling the method.
+Example:
 ```java
 public class Student {
     void display() {